SignalR IIS Logs Flood With Logs

 Resolution when SignalR - IIS Logs flood with logs .

-Issue Description: Orchestrator server running out of disk space potentially causing outage.
-IIS Log for Orchestrator growing to enormous size.
+The Orchestrator server running out of disk space can potentially cause an outage.
+The IIS logs for Orchestrator are increasing substantially in size.

-IIS logs contain huge number of entries formatted like:
+IIS logs contain a very large number of entries formatted like:

 DATE TIME Orchestrator_IP_Address POST /signalr/hubs/signalr/poll clientProtocol=2.1&transport=longPolling&connectionData=[SOME_DATA] 443 - Robot_IP_Address SignalR.Client.NetStandard/2.4.1.0+(Microsoft+Windows+NT+10.0.14393.0) - 200 0 0 0